HanleyKingston/CFF_analysis_via_GENESIS/README.md

 1. req: gds_file: .gds file (with a chracter vector of sid as sample IDs)
 2. opt : out_prefix
 3. opt: variant_id: a vector of variants to keep (must match corresponding rownames in phenotype and gds) - use pruned_snps.rds from LD pruning step - saved as an R object
-4. opt: sample_id: a cahracter vector of samples to keep (must match corresponding smaple IDs in phenotype and gds files) - saved as an R object2.
+4. opt: sample_id: a character vector of samples to keep (must match corresponding smaple IDs in phenotype and gds files) - saved as an R object2.
 LD-pruning R object (a list of variants to incldue)
 5. opt: kin_thresh: Kinship threshold for pcair (2 ^ -kin_thresh) (default = 5.5)
 6. opt: div_thresh: threshold for deciding if pairs are ancestrally divergent (-2 ^ -kin_thresh) (default = 5.5)
 7. opt: n_pcs: number of PCs to pass to PC-Relate (default = 3)